 Teeth grinding can create a range of dental problems, as well as significant pain in the head, jaw and face.
 While modern medical and dental practitioners love to treat this profitable condition, they almost never actually go about it the right way.
 Most simply address the physical symptoms, but never seek to solve the underlying psychoemotional reasons of why people grind to begin with.
 This is no surprise, since this involves delving into the realm of the mind instead of treading water in the far less complicated domain of the body.

-This guide provides help for patients by exposing the underlying emotions that are usually responsible for chronic tooth grinding problems.
+This guide provides help for patients by exposing the underlying emotions that are usually responsible for chronic tooth grinding problems, often diagnosed as bruxism.

 Teeth grinding is characterized by the repeated rubbing of the upper and lower teeth against one another, typically in a side to side motion.
 The harder the teeth are ground together, the worse the symptomology of the condition will typically be.
 Additionally, the longer the condition continues the worse the structural consequences will be on the dental tissues.

 Most patients are affected while they are unconscious and their teeth grinding is enacted by some subconscious mechanism.
 The worst cases might also occur while the patient is fully awake and can be generally brought on during times of acute anxiety, emotional stress or as a side effect of certain illicit drugs.

 Affected patients are also known by the name bruxers.

 It is obvious that most cases of teeth grinding are caused by a psychoemotional tension syndrome which generally makes itself known when the conscious mind is at rest.
 This can occur while sleep is taking place or when the consciousness is fully occupied by the present circumstances of life or some intensive thought.
 Many bruxers report grinding their teeth when they are focused on something and realizing that this is occurring once their focus is disturbed or distracted.